indeedeng/iwf/README.md

 For example, in your problem space, WorkflowStates 1,2,3 need to be completed before WorkflowState 4.

 In this case, you need to utilize the "InternalChannel".
 WorkflowState 4 should be waiting on an "InternalChannel" for 3 messages via the `waitUntil` API.
 WorkflowState 1,2,3 will each publish a message when completing.
-This ensures propper ordering.
+This ensures proper ordering.

 ## RPC